 Think you don’t make that much impact on the environment?
-The average household produces 1.5 tonnes of waste each year.
+The average household produces over 2.2 tonnes of waste each year.
 No small part of that is created through our daily hygiene routines – including the products and tools we use in our skin care.
 What’s a beauty-conscious person to do when faced with the dilemma of maintaining their skin while also being kind to the environment?

 As much as we want to all be eco-warriors, sometimes our busy lives or pressing skin concerns take priority and changing our entire routine isn’t possible.
 So how can we find a happy balance?